pilvento/ationetdocs/ATIONetDoc.md

 empty response will contain [] as body.

-Actions intended to post a command, for example the Statement Charges group will return a single JSON-formatted item with the “Response Code” and “Response Text”.
+Actions intended to post a command, for example the Statement Charges group will return a single JSON-formatted item with the “ResponseCode”, “ResponseMessage” and “ResponseError” fields.
 The body of these responses will never be empty.

 \

 Failure to process the request will be indicated by an HTTP 400’s range status code.
-The body will contain a single JSON-formatted item with a “Response Code” and “Response Text”.
+The body will contain a single JSON-formatted item with the “ResponseCode”, “ResponseMessage” and “ResponseError” fields.

 6. Statement Charges Interface {.western}
     ===========================